awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-billed-revenue-report.md

 ## Section 1: Billing and Revenue Data<a name="section-1-billing-and-revenue-data"></a>

  This section lists data for usage billing, refunds, fees, and US sales and use tax that is collected\.
-The amount in the Partner Revenue Amount column is the amount in the Customer Billed Amount column minus the amounts in the AWS Fee, Refunds Amount, AWS Fee Refund, and Cost columns\.
-The U\.S\.
-Sales Tax Customer Billed Amount and the U\.S\.
-Sales Tax Refunds Amount columns aren't included in the Customer Billed Amount or Partner Revenue Amount columns\.

 |  Column Name  |  Available for All Sellers  |  Available for Sellers in the Enhanced Data Sharing Program  |  Description  |